Have a local green space you need to protect?

-The National Planning Framework (NPPF), published by the Department for Communities and Local Government in March 2012, sets out the government’s planning policies for England.
+The National Planning Framework (NPPF), published by the Department for Communities and Local Government in March 2012 and most recently updated in July 2021, sets out the government’s planning policies for England.

 This enables communities, in particular circumstances, to identify and protect areas that are of value to them through local and neighbourhood plans.

 LGS is designated by the planning authority (borough, district, metropolitan or other unitary authority) and once it is in place, it is subject to the same strong development restrictions as Green Belt, ruling out new development except in special circumstances.

 Local people need to lobby the authority to designate LGS, based on a set of special criteria.

 Q. What are the ‘particular circumstances’ that qualify a piece of land for Local Green Space Designation protection?